duarteocarmo/duarteocarmo.com/content/posts/58-this-article-is-now-a-podcast.md

 The result is [podcaster](https://github.com/duarteocarmo/podcaster/).
 It runs 100% on GitHub Actions, it scans every new blog post in my RSS feed and uses [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) to transcribe it.
 The only thing it needs from me is a 1-min audio file.
 I tried [Bark](https://tts.readthedocs.io/en/latest/models/bark.html) and a couple of other models, but this was the only one that made Vittoria come into the room when I was testing things around.

-It's not that I hate infrastructure, but I just wanted the whole thing to run on CI.
-But all these TTS models are slow when running on the CPU.
+It's not that I hate infrastructure, I just wanted the whole thing to run on CI.
+All these TTS models are slow when running on the CPU.
 But instead of embarking on another painful journey through the world of GPU computing, I found [Modal](https://modal.com).
 I'm happy to report that I've regained faith in the future of serverless GPUs:

 ```python
 # define the image